2021 Cyprus Tax Diary

 - Submission of information that has been requested in writing by the Inland Revenue.

 Administrative Penalties and Interest

-The rate of interest for late payment of tax is determined by the Minister of Finance through a decree and it is applicable for the whole year.
-The rate for 2020 was set at 1.75%.
+The interest rate for late payment of tax is determined by the Minister of Finance through a Decree and it is applicable for the whole year.
+The rate for 2021 was set at 1.75%.